-For our portfolio, stock performance and earnings reports were solid across the board during the quarter as the vast majority of our holdings contributed positively to our results to start the year.
-In fact, out of 41 holdings, only two (CME Group and Teradata) registered a decline over the past three months.
-Particular standouts this quarter came from a wide range of industries and included Exact Sciences, the company behind Cologuard cancer screening, beauty and cosmetics retailer Ulta Beauty, real estate information services leader Costar Group, orthodontic innovator Align Technology, our newer cloud and security focused holdings ServiceNow and Palo Alto Networks, and both of our long time data center and social network holdings Equinix and Facebook, respectively, which each rebounded strongly following difficult performances during 2018.
+During the quarter, our long book performed well, contributing 13.4% to our performance.
+Out of 39 holdings during the quarter, only two (CME Group and Teradata) registered a decline over the past three months.
+Particular standouts this quarter came from a wide range of industries and included Exact Sciences, the company behind Cologuard cancer screening, beauty and cosmetics retailer Ulta Beauty, real estate information services leader Costar Group, orthodontic innovator Align Technology, our newer cloud and security focused holdings ServiceNow and Palo Alto Networks, and our long time data center and social network holdings Equinix and Facebook, respectively, both of which rebounded strongly following difficult performances during 2018.